Native Plants

 Regional Sources of Native Plants

-The Connecticut Native Tree and Natirve Shrub Availability List was designed by DEEP and UCONN to assist homeowners, landscapers, and conservation organizations in locating native planting stock for wildlife habitat enhancement.
+The Connecticut Native Tree and Native Shrub Availability List was designed by DEEP and UCONN to assist homeowners, landscapers, and conservation organizations in locating native planting stock for wildlife habitat enhancement.
 It was revised and updated in spring 2023.

 Unfortunately there are still only a relatively few local sources for native plants in Southern New England, these are the nursuries we are aware of within an approximately 100 mile radius of New London: